Developmental Editing for Fiction

 “The pandemic pushed me off course from the industry I was in to the point where I had no idea what I should do or what I wanted to do.
 Taking this course re-invigorated my confidence in making a freelance career for myself, and I’m looking forward to the road ahead.
 Pat is a marvelously charismatic instructor and gives extraordinarily helpful advice and encouragement in her notes.”

 Pat Dobie edits literary and commercial fiction across genres, including speculative, historical, mystery, and romance.
 Her clients have gone on to get agents, achieve traditional publication, self-publish successfully, and win awards.
 As a fiction writer herself, Pat has been on both sides of the editorial exchange and knows that good editing can make a profound difference to a writer’s life.
 She has an MFA in Writing from Pacific University and has been editing professionally since 2010.
-She’s the author of FICTION EDITING: A Writer’s Roadmap and a novella, Pawn to Queen.
+She’s the author of FICTION EDITING: A Writer’s Roadmap and the novellas Pawn to Queen and The Tenants.
 Learn more about Pat at LucidEdit.com.

 FAQs